 People who have had the infection or positive antibodies can still get the vaccine.
-Results of antibody testing should not be used for the purpose of vaccine decision-making, and the CDC does not recommend testing for infection before vaccination.
+Results of antibody testing should not be used for the purpose of vaccine decision-making.
 Individuals with documented acute infection in the preceding 90 days can get the vaccine if their symptoms have resolved and they have completed their isolation period.
-Since reinfection seems to be uncommon in the 90 days after initial infection, individuals may defer vaccination until the end of this period, if desired.

 For now, it is recommended that if you have received monoclonal antibody or plasma for treatment of COVID-19, you should wait 90 days before receiving the vaccine.
 This recommendation is based on known half-life (how long antibodies last in the body after they are infused though an IV) of such treatments.
 It is likely that if you received these, you have some protection for three months and the delay will help ensure the vaccine leads to a strong immune response.